Indulge in ethical, innovative cuisine at Native, Browns, Mayfair!

 “Yoghurt sorbet served with a butter tuile, fig leaf oil and kentish wood ants.”

-The ants were an unusual addition to the sorbet, but unexpectedly good and certainly the most original ingredient of this menu!
-And who said ants were disgusting?
-I actually didn’t notice a bad taste, but the crunchiness went very well with the butter tuile.
+The ants were an unexpected twist to the sorbet, but surprisingly delicious.
+Definitely the most original ingredient on the menu!
+Who said ants were gross?
+I didn’t taste anything off, and the crunch paired perfectly with the butter tuile.

 There’s still one dessert I haven’t tried, which is the venue’s speciality: the Marrowmel dessert, white chocolate and bone marrow caramel.
 Very special indeed, but why not try as I’ve been seduced by everything else on my plate that night?
 Who takes the plunge with me?